Glane/glb_texting/README.md

 Go back to 'See Messages' and hit the 'Send A New Message' button.
 Go ahead, send a message!
 Enter a phone number, a message, and the callback_url you created a few minutes ago, and hit send.
 Of course, it won't really go anywhere, but you will hopefully get an ID and a Status in return.
 Go to 'See Messages" to find out.
 Hopefully you are off and running to send messages and follow their status.
 Here is a list of what each Status indicates.

-requested - The Message has been requested to send (has a number, message, and callback_url). retrying - The first Provider was down(500 responce).
-It will try the other Providers that are Active until either one works or they all fail. failed - All Active Providers were tried and none of them responded (all down). pending - The message was sent and a message_id was returned.
-This message is waiting for a callback status. delivered - This message received a callback with a status of 'delivered'. number_invalid - This message either received a callback wiht a status of 'Invalid'
+**requested** - The Message has been requested to send (has a number, message, and callback_url).

+**retrying** - The first Provider was down(500 responce).
+It will try the other Providers that are Active until either one works or they all fail.

+**failed** - Either all Active Providers were tried and none of them responded (all down indicated by lack of message_id) or the callback status was 'failed"

+**pending** - The message was sent and a message_id was returned.
+This message is waiting for a callback status.

+**delivered** - This message received a callback with a status of 'delivered'.

+**number_invalid** - This message either received a callback wiht a status of 'invalid' or the same number received a callback status of 'invalid" from a previous message.  note: Rails objected to a state named 'invalid' so I renamed it 'number_invalid' after it came in.